kennylevinsen/sshmuxd/README.md

 Using a "ssh -W" ProxyCommand circumvents this limitation, both for ssh and sftp/scp, and also bypasses the interactive server selection, as the client will inform sshmux of the wanted target directly.
 If the target is permitted, the user will be connected.
 This also provides more protection for the paranoid, as the connection to the final host is encrypted end-to-end, rather than being plaintext in the memory of sshmux.

 # Configuration
-sshmuxd requres 3 things:
+sshmuxd requires 3 things:
 * An authorized_keys-style file ("authkeys"), with the public key of all permitted users.
 Do note that the comment after the public key will be used as name of the user internally (this does not affect usernames over SSH, though).
 * A private key for the server to use ("hostkey").
 * A JSON configuration file.
-The format of the file is as follows (Do note that, due to the presence of comments, this is not actually a valid JSON file.
+The format of the file is as follows (note that, due to the presence of comments, this is not actually a valid JSON file.
 Remove comments before use, or refer to example_conf.json)

       {
          // Listening address as given directly to net.Listen.